About Us

 Rabbi Richard Perlman received his rabbinic ordination in January 2012 and is the Vice President of the Vaad HaRabbonim D’America, (the American Board of Rabbis).
 Rabbi Perlman received his Yoreh Yoreh S’micha (Rabbinic Ordination) and earned a T’udat Mashgiach (Kashrut Supervisor Certification) from the Vaad.

 Perlman, also a Cantor (Hazzan), has been a soloist and a member of duets, quartets, and quintets including “The Cantors Perlman” in several cantorial concerts and worship services throughout the United States and Israel.
 He has led services at Congregation Beth Israel in Bath, Maine and at Temple Beth David in Narragansett, Rhode Island.
 He taught Jewish studies in the South County Hebrew School and has been a visiting lecturer at many senior social organizations.
-Rabbi Perlman served as a Judaism lecturer at University of Rhode Island, Rhode Island College, The New England Technical Institute, LaSalle Academy as well as many various other institutions of learning around the state of Rhode Island.
+Rabbi Perlman served as a Judaism lecturer at University of Rhode Island, Rhode Island College, The New England Technical Institute, LaSalle Academy, Gordon College, Wenham, MA as well as many various other institutions of learning.
 Furthermore, Rabbi Perlman has been instrumental in planning and leading many highly respected and well attended interfaith services with neighboring faith communities.
+He facilitated his services as both consultant and participant at The Center for Holocaust and Genocide Studies at Salem State University.

 Rabbi Perlman is quite active in the community serving on an Interfaith Community Dialogue Planning Committee, hosted by the Mayor of Peabody.
 He actively participates in community programming throughout the year.
 He led Shabbat evening services monthly for the residents at Brooksby Village.
 Rabbi Perlman visits and teaches at nursing facilities around the North Shore.

-Perlman attended the Peabody Police Citizens Academy in 2017 and serves on the The Northeastern Massachusetts Law Enforcement Council (NEMLEC) Critical Incident Stress Management (CISM) Team of the North Shore - Rabbi Perlman serves as a Chaplain on the Peabody Police Department and is a Chaplain Member IACP (International Association of Chiefs of Police)
+Perlman attended the Peabody Police Citizens Academy in 2017 and serves on the Northeastern Massachusetts Law Enforcement Council (NEMLEC) Critical Incident Stress Management (CISM) Team of the North Shore - Rabbi Perlman serves as a Chaplain on the Peabody Police Department and Chaplain for the Massachusetts State Police.
+A Member IACP (International Association of Chiefs of Police) and the Massachusetts Chiefs of Police Association (MCOPA)

-Rabbi Richard Perlman and his wife, Kit, are the parents of Jessica, Michael, Owen, and Kristina, and proud grandparents of Brady, Bryce, Ezra, Bennett, and Eisley.
+Rabbi Richard Perlman and his wife, Kit, who reside in Milford MA, are the parents of Jessica, Michael, Owen, and Kristina, and proud grandparents of Brady, Bryce, Ezra, Bennett, and Eisley.

 Contact Rabbi Perlman at [email protected]